JamesRobertHawk/jamesroberthawk.github.io/Assets.markdown

 contentlink2: https://assetstore.unity.com/packages/3d/characters/humanoids/little-devil-character-enemy-or-principle-161770
 ---

-Though my qualification lie in software development, with a strong focus on gaming, I have developed my artistic skills in order to explore certain technologies and techniques as a solo developer.
-I have now many years experience with art packages such as Blender which allows me to create very quick and appealing prototypes, a skill which has been invaluable in my creation for both indie and AAA development.

-I decided to start to release some of the assets I had used for various experiments on the Unity store, more will follow.
+Too push myself in the world of game art I decided to start packaging up some of the work I had done for my own projects and make them available on the Unity store.